schen2425/twitter-market-bot/README.md

 # twitter-market-bot
-A Twitter bot giving updates about the stock market
+A Twitter bot giving updates about the stock market Posts can be found at https://twitter.com/DailyMarketFact

 # Setup
-Make sure dependencies are installed
+Make sure dependencies are installed from the requirements.txt file

+Create a twitter account and get Dev account/app with API keys Create a Finnhub account and get an API Key

 Create a .env file in the root directory of this project
 ```